How to Earn or Upgrade Your Florida Appraiser License

 Florida Appraiser License: Certified General

-How to become a real estate appraiser in FL: Certified General
+How to become a Certified General Appraiser in Florida

-Certified General Appraisers in Florida don’t have any limits on their license and can appraiser any property, including single family homes, multi-family properties, vacant land, industrial property, and businesses.
+In Florida, Certified General Appraisers (also called commercial appraisers) don’t have any limits on their license and can appraise any property, including single-family homes, multi-family properties, vacant land, industrial property, and commercial businesses.

 Online Info